 Of course, Paris isn't the only city with schools that host MANAA courses...

-You should know, however, that MANAA itself is not an artistic preparation programme; you will be better prepared for the entrance examinations of applied art schools with a MANAA credential on your CV but you will still have to audition/interview.
+However, you should know that MANAA itself is not an artistic preparation programme; you will be better prepared for the entrance examinations of applied art schools with a MANAA credential on your CV, but you will still have to audition/interview.

 The MANAA acronym stands for 'mise a niveau aux arts appliqués', French for 'put at the level of applied arts'... a roundabout way of saying that, once you've completed your course, you will be at the right level to tackle any art school entrance interview or audition.

-Even if you don't take your art education any further, the advantage of MANAA training is that it gives legitimacy to your endeavour of giving drawing courses.
-Two things that you will certainly gain through the MANAA programme:
+Even if you don't take your art education any further, the advantage of MANAA training is that it gives legitimacy to your endeavor of giving drawing courses.
+Two things that you will certainly gain through the MANAA program:

 - Having learned the techniques of drawing and painting, you can pass on tricks to your students.

-- And by having some knowledge of art history as well as the big artistic movements and artists' big names such as Caravaggio and David LaChapelle, you can help young people to create their files for entrance to MANAA or prepare for their GCSE or A-Level ordeal.
+- And by having some knowledge of art history and the big artistic movements and artists' big names such as Caravaggio and David LaChapelle, you can help young people create their files for entrance to MANAA or prepare for their GCSE or A-Level ordeal.

 If you love immersing yourself in an artistic environment, no matter what your medium - be it plastic arts or graphics creation; fashion design, or to move on to a school of fine art, a MANAA foundation course or preparatory class an excellent springboard that will boost your value as a teacher of art.